A revised Introduction is in preparation

 It remains to be seen how much movement HS2 Ltd will make (or be forced or obliged to make) on the issues of Birmingham Curzon Street Station, Birmingham Interchange, Manchester Airport Station and the other issues raised herein.
 Any knee-jerk reaction, either to

-continue unchanged or to scrap the project, means our politicians, like the accountants, have failed us.
+continue unchanged or to scrap the project, means our politicians have failed us.
 Compromise and patience is the key.

 Original Introduction from September 2019